 Episode 2 notes “What is the Shuri Network?”

-Today’s episode is all how the Shuri Network was founded, what it has achieved so far, and the hopes are for the future.
-Telling us all about this is the Shuri Network co-founder Dr Shera Chok, a GP in Tower Hamlets, and Deputy Chief Medical Officer at NHS Digital.
+Today’s episode is all how the Shuri Network was founded, what we have achieved so far, and our hopes are for the future.
+Telling us all about this is the Shuri Network co-founder and chair Dr Shera Chok, a GP in Tower Hamlets, and Deputy Chief Medical Officer at NHS Digital.